Switch-modder/sm64_Only_Up/README.md

 - No complaining, get to work.
 - Cry about it
 - Rest is how to compile the game
+- If anything is older, it is because I have not changed that stuff yet

 # Info